fdiblen/airflow-box/README.md

 # Airflow-box

-Example repository to show how to use Apache Airflow with DockerOperator.
+Example repository to show how to use Apache Airflow with DockerOperator and generate dynamic DAGs.

 ## Instructions